awj/awj.github.io/_dnd/a-mystery-in-ardea.md

 ## Setting

 Caledon is an archipelago nation caught in the middle of two warring empires.
-The Caledonian King, absorbed in defending his nation during this conflict, has turned most administrative duties over to adventurer's guilds to act as regents for their islands.
-They are responsible for keeping peace and collecting taxes to fund the navy that keeps both empires at bay.
+The Caledonian King, absorbed in defending his nation during this conflict, has turned the enforcement of laws and collection of taxes over to adventurer's guilds, who act as regents for the islands assigned to their care.
 Many guilds are little better than state-sponsored gangs.
 Some make a real effort to protect the people under their stewardship.
 Regardless, most of the islands of Caledon view themselves as being on their own.

 One of the more reputable adventurer's guilds is the Hands of Karn.
 Led by Karn, a retired Caledonian Naval officer, the hands see themselves as a force for peace and stability in this increasingly lawless island nation.